mikleo04/mikleo04/README.md

 - :seedling: constantly expands knowledge and experience regarding technological advances.

-- :zap: In my free time, I play typing games at Z-type and watch movies.
+- :zap: In my free time, I use it to take a scholarship course on Dicoding and watch movies

 ---